meacer/digitalassetlinks/well-known/details.md

 Kind | Description / Reliability determination
 --- | ---
 `delegate_permission` | The detail field specifies which permission to delegate.
 A statement involving this relation does not constitute a *requirement* to do the delegation, just a *permission* to do so.
 How to determine reliability: A statement of this kind is reliable if it's made by the owner of the asset doing the delegating.
+`lookalike_url` | The detail field specifies which sites are allowed to have lookalike URLs as this site.
+Some browsers may display security warnings for lookalike URLs, and site owners can use this relationship kind to suppress warnings on other sites they own.

 We anticipate adding other kinds in the future, but are being deliberately cautious in doing so.